Collection: Paint by numbers by Robin Wethe Altman

 Any fun or other facts you want to share, feel free!

 I'm grateful beyond measure that my parents didn't tell me I couldn't be an artist because artists don't make enough money.
 Instead, my father said, "oh, you want to be an artist?
 Well then, we will just have to find a way that you can learn to be a VERY good artist so that you will do well!"
 Because I was an artist, I could also be at home with my mother for her last two years.
-She moved here to Asheville with us and she was SO happy being here with us and not having to go to a nursing home.
+She moved here to Asheville with us, and she was SO happy being here with us and not having to go to a nursing home.
 Also, my children (three girls) loved that I worked at home.
 If ever they were sick, it was no problem.
 They could stay at home with me.
-When they got home from school, I was there to listen to them.
+When they got home from school, I listened to them.
 I made the decision early on to not try and paint while my kids were home and awake.
 I wanted to be available to them and not engrossed in art when they needed me.
 I think that was a good choice.